Rupesh2728/News-Document-Retrival-Search-Engine/README.md

 Those files are mandatory for functioning of the IR System.

-##### Above is small description about our Project and these are important steps to be followed before starting the project.
+##### Above is small description about our Project and some of the important steps to be followed before starting the project.

+##### Complete description about the project is present in `ProjDesc.docx` file.
+If required, please go through it.

-##### Please download the zip file, unzip it and follow the exact same steps as like in the README.txt.
+##### Please download the zip file, unzip it and follow the exact same steps as mentioned in the README.txt.